-Professor David Goldhaber-Gordon is the Chair of the Physics Graduate Study Committee for 2009-10.
-He will serve as the official advisor to all graduate students and is available to consult with students about any graduate student related matter including degree progress.
-In addition, in their first year, students have a program advisor selected by the department to advise on courses and rotations, and sometime during the first year students will select a research advisor who will direct their research program.
-When students start work on their dissertations, the research advisor becomes their main advisor.
-Professor Goldhaber-Gordon is available to meet with students by appointment.
+Professor Sarah Church is the Chair of the Physics Graduate Study Committee for 2010-11.
+She will serve as the official advisor to all graduate students and is available by appointment to consult with students about any graduate student related matter including degree progress.

+In addition, in their first year, students have a program advisor selected by the department to advise on courses and rotations.
+Sometime during the first year students select a research advisor who will direct their research program for the remainder of their graduate career.